ProfessionalCSharp/ProfessionalCSharp2021/2_Libs/EFCore/README.md

 * TransactionsSample (explicit transactions)
 * MigrationsLib/ConsoleApp/WebApp (migrations with dependency injection and a library)

-To build and run the .NET Core samples, please install

-* Visual Studio 2019 Update 8 with the .NET Core workload

 To access the database, you can use the **Azure Data Studio** on Winodws, MacOS, and Linux:
 [Download and install Azure Data Studio](https://docs.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio)

-Please download and install the tools from [.NET Core downloads](https://www.microsoft.com/net/core).

-For code comments and issues please check [Professional C#'s GitHub Repository](https://github.com/ProfessionalCSharp/ProfessionalCSharp7)
+For code comments and issues please check [Professional C#'s GitHub Repository](https://github.com/ProfessionalCSharp/ProfessionalCSharp2021)

 Please check my blog [csharp.christiannagel.com](https://csharp.christiannagel.com "csharp.christiannagel.com") for additional information for topics covered in the book.